Even though the discovery of the location of the Peralta mines is very significant, there is a much larger mystery:

 The Spanish had heard plenty of stories after conquering Mexico to know that the source of the gold was north of New Spain.
-Cabeza de Vaca’s recount in 1536 of his 8-year journey from Florida the Mexico City and the tales he had heard of the “Seven cities of Cibola” pushed the Spaniards lust for gold to the limit.
-(Note: The Aztecs had re-captured their immense treasure from Cortez, and it was never found.
-This must have driven them “mad”.)
+Cabeza de Vaca’s recount in 1536 of his 8-year journey from Florida to Mexico City and the tales he had heard of the “Seven cities of Cibola” pushed the Spaniards lust for gold to the limit.
+(Note: The Aztecs had re-captured their immense treasure from Cortez, and it has never been found.
+This must have driven the Spaniards “mad”.)

 In 1539, Viceroy Mendoza of Mexico City enlisted Fray(Friar) Marcos de Niza to explore the western coast of Mexico to ensure that Mexico was not an island, and to investigate the possibility of the existence of wealthy cities to the north (Cibola).